 However, as Dr Coleman says, the Sweep was ‘one of the greatest missed opportunities in the history of independent Ireland.’
 If the State had accepted moral responsibility for the operation, and trimmed the directors’ profits, the Irish Hospitals Sweep could have done a hell of a lot more for Ireland’s hospital infrastructure.

 The Irish Sweep by Marie Coleman is published by University College Dublin Press (2009).

-With thanks to Marie Coleman, Regina Lavelle, Leslie Ann Horgan and Michael Purcell.
+With thanks to Marie Coleman, Regina Lavelle, Leslie Ann Horgan, Trevor White and Michael Purcell.

-[i] The passenger ship RMS Leinster was sunk by a German U-boat in 1917.
+[i] The passenger ship RMS Leinster was sunk by a German U-boat on 10 October 1918.
 Amongst the 501 people killed by the deadly torpedo were a number of Duggan’s friends who had been bound for the races at Newmarket.

 [ii] The entire ethos of gambling had gathered enormous momentum across the English-speaking world since the end of the war.
 In Britain, for instance, football pools were introduced in 1926 and greyhound racing with electric rabbits the following year.
 People clearly loved to punt.
 There was also a mushrooming of race meetings, tote clubs and bingo halls.
 Greyhound racing was claimed by some to ‘have been introduced primarily to exploit the gambling spirit’; the number of greyhound tracks that provided betting facilities increased from one in 1926 to 226 in 1932.

 [iii] Born in Wales, Freeman had spent his twenties removing the squeak and rattle from motorcars in Detroit and Pennsylvania before joining the British Army and commanding the mechanical salvage operations in France during the First World War.
 His brother Sidney was a bookmaker in London.